th-we/deskflow-wiki/Quick-Start-FAQ.md

 ### Linix error: `gcovr not found!
 Aborting`

 When building with `-DENABLE_COVERAGE=ON`, gcovr is required.
 This is not satisfied by the `install_deps.py` script, since it's not a normal dependency.
-We could install this with the OS package manager (e.g. `apt`) but usually it's an older version that gets installed.
+We could install this with the OS package manager (e.g. `apt`) but usually, it's an older version that gets installed.
 To install the latest version, you could use pipx:
 ```
 sudo apt install pipx
 pipx install gcovr